History of the Brook Trout and Round Whitefish Populations in New York State

 Historical Reclamation Efforts

-DEC records show that pond reclamation dates back as early as 1951 when Huntley Pond, Rock Pond and Jockeybush Lake were reclaimed.
-In 2013, non-natives were eradicated in Lower Sargent Pond in Hamilton County.
-As an abundant population of largemouth bass in the pond increased, the brook trout numbers severely declined within the habitat.
-In 2012, no young brook trout were found in the lake.
-The primary cause of the collapse of the brook trout population was attributed to illegal stocking and the use of live bait fish.
-The pond was stocked in 2015 with trout to reestablish the naturally reproducing native brook trout fishery that had existed previously within the habitat.
+Reclamation efforts in the Adirondacks date back decades.
+According to DEC records, the first documented use of rotenone for reclamation occurred as early as 1951 when Huntley Pond, Rock Pond, and Jockeybush Lake were all treated.
+These efforts continued to grow in scope, with the eradication of non-native species from Lower Sargent Pond in Hamilton County in 2013.
+The pond had seen a rise in the population of largemouth bass, which had decimated the brook trout numbers.
+By 2012, no young brook trout could be found in the pond, and the population was in serious decline.
+The primary cause of the collapse was traced back to illegal stocking and the use of live bait fish.
+After the pond was treated with rotenone in 2013, it was restocked in 2015 with native brook trout to restore the naturally reproducing fishery that had once thrived there.

 Partnerships with the DEC